nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 ### Destructive Negative Tests
 ```
-    Scenario    : Trying to send a Transaction unsuccessfully to the Message Queue
+    Scenario    : Trying to send a valid Transaction unsuccessfully to the Message Queue

     Given       : A valid transaction message is received
     And         : It cant be sent to the Message Queue